revilovs/typescript-vue-demo/README.md

 This project aims at demonstrating how to modify an existing Vue.js project to use TypeScript.
 You can comprehend the steps by looking at the commit diffs.

+It is the result of a rather short live demo for a university project, so the resulting app is not really useful, nor are many TypeScript concepts shown or explained.

+This repo primarily has the purpose of making the results of the talk/demo accessible to the attendees of the PBO course at [HTW Dresden](http://www.htw-dresden.de).

 ## Prequisites

 To reproduce the following steps, you need to have the Vue-CLI and TypeScript installed.